 “It has opened my eyes quite a lot.”

-“I think there’s a lot more we can be doing, there are things like CodeCombat they can play online, it teaches them to code and play at the same time.
+“I think there’s a lot more we can be doing.
+There are things like CodeCombat that they can play online, it essentially teaches them to code and play at the same time.

 “If we can encourage kids at a young age to engage at that kind of level, it helps them to develop their skills and build a passion.